Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 - The problem of [[Socioeconomic Inequality]] is far more difficult to deal with than it appears on the surface.
 - For a variety of reasons, something like the [[Pareto Principle]] tends to guide the distribution of productive capacity in many systems.
-- The principle is so named because of an Italian Mr. Pareto who noticed that 20% of his pea plants were producing 80% of his fees.
+- The principle is so named because of an Italian Mr. Pareto who noticed that 20% of his pea plants were producing 80% of his peas.
 - Likewise in many companies, 80% to 90% of the results in an array of areas are accomplished by 10% to 20% of the people.
 - 80% to 90% of pollution caused by 10% to 20% of the polluters, etc.
 - Over time, there also tends to be a small percentage of the population capable of outsized entrepreneurial productivity.